-Carbon monoxide attaches to red blood cells, stealing oxygen from your body it has to have to live.
-It combines with these cells nearly 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide attaches to red blood cells, stealing oxygen from your body it requires to thrive.
+It combines with these cells over 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets taken to the critical organs by the bloodstream.
-To put it simply, carbon monoxide deprives your body of oxygen.
-Organs require oxygen; when they don’t have it, they begin to suffocate.
+Carbon monoxide, in place of oxygen, then gets taken to the vital organs by the bloodstream.
+In short, carbon monoxide robs your body of oxygen.
+Organs have to have oxygen; when they don’t have it, they begin to suffocate.

-Your body requires a long time to eradicate carbon monoxide; however, it can be absorbed much more quickly.
+It takes your body a long time to eradicate carbon monoxide; however, it can be absorbed much more quickly.